PJMantoss/university-admin/README.md

 when asked whether you'd like to run app on another port, type y

-Open another terminal tab/window for the next step
+Open another terminal tab/window to start project

 START THE PROJECT